Introduction

 version number does not modify the left-most non-zero number in the major, minor,

-.
-If instead we had specified the version string as 1.0
+update us to 0.9.0.
+If instead we had specified the version string as 1.0,

 Here are some more examples of version requirements and the versions that would be allowed with them: